THE HUNTER’S LEDGER

 Werkzeug C2 Banner — Version-Specific Decay

-Gap: The Suricata rule THL CVE-2026-41940 Operator Flask C2 Dashboard - Werkzeug/3.1.8 Banner will stop matching if the operator updates Werkzeug (e.g., to 3.1.9 or 3.2.x) or promotes the dashboard behind nginx/gunicorn (which would suppress the Werkzeug Server header entirely).
+Gap: The Suricata rule THL CVE-2026-41940 Operator Flask C2 Dashboard - Werkzeug/3.1.8 Banner (Hunting-tier, see above) will stop matching if the operator updates Werkzeug (e.g., to 3.1.9 or 3.2.x) or promotes the dashboard behind nginx/gunicorn (which would suppress the Werkzeug Server header entirely).
 The /login-2fa redirect path is more durable but could be renamed in a toolkit update.
+This decay risk is the reason the rule is tiered Hunting rather than Detection despite its near-zero false-positive rate today.

 Hunting supplement: Run a periodic Shodan/Censys query for http.server:"Werkzeug" combined with a 302 redirect to any path containing login-2fa — this gives version-agnostic peer-C2 discovery beyond what the rule catches in live traffic.